 I started considering what it meant to be a member of our Chapter.
 You might be thinking, what is there to know?
 Just show up and ride!
 Well, not exactly, which is why I am going into more detail.

-I believe there is a misconception that being a Fort Worth HOG Member means just paying your yearly dues.
+I believe there is a misconception that being a HOG Member means just pay your yearly dues.
 To some degree, there is truth to that statement.
 Yes, you pay your dues, buy your patch, and become a member.
-That is first step of membership that precedes other requirements.
-The next requirement is that you have to ride a Harley if you want to ride with the group.
-It is Harley Owners Group (HOG) after all (not Honda Owners Group(hog).
-Even some MCs have relaxed their american made bike requirement and now allow cruiser and touring metrics with a minimum engine size.
+That is the first step of membership that precedes other requirements.
+The next requirement is that you have to ride a Harley.
+It is Harley Owners Group (HOG) after all, not Honda Owners Group(hog).
+Even some MCs have relaxed their American-made bike requirement and now allow cruiser and touring metrics with a minimum engine size.
 HOG however has stood firm, strong, and proud not to bend on bike brand requirements.

 This might seem harsh to some but, follow the ride guidelines or get out.
-This is no different than most MC’s, you’ll be expected to follow whatever standard riding procedure they have or you'll be asked to leave.
+This is no different than most MCs.
+You'll be expected to follow whatever standard riding procedure they have or you'll be asked to leave.
 The ride guide even states on page 2- The Chapter expects all riders to ride safely and ride within their experience and comfort level at all times.
-It goes on to read- new riders should learn the fundamental skills of motorcycle riding and gain some experience before joining a group ride.
-You can buy a Harley, join the Chapter and get started in group riding right away, but, if you're a danger to other riders around you, it will be addressed.
+It goes on to read, "New riders should learn the fundamental skills of motorcycle riding and gain some experience before joining a group ride."
+You can buy a Harley, join the Chapter, and get started in group riding right away, but, if you're a danger to other riders around you, it will be addressed.

-So your a solid safe rider of good riding reputation and none of the other Chapter members are saying behind your back, "Don't ride too close to that person, their dangerous!"
+So you are a solid safe rider with a good riding reputation.
+None of the other Chapter members is saying behind your back, "Don't ride too close to that person, they're dangerous!"
 What about your actions off the bike?
 If you were to face a review about your attitude or respect towards others within the Chapter how would you score?
-As with any MC, MM, RG, etc. your attitude will play into your continuance within that organization.
+As with any MC, MM, RG, etc., your attitude will play into your continuance within that organization.
 Thus the reasoning behind the prospecting phase of an MC.
-They want to get to know you and give you a chance to get to know them to see if its a good fit.
-If its not, you'll be asked to leave and not earn your patch.
+They want to get to know you and give you a chance to get to know them to see if it's a good fit.
+If not, you'll be asked to leave and not earn your patch.

 I have seen members drink on occasion.
-They didn't continue on with the group afterwards, thumbs up to them for their consideration.
-It's my opinion that it takes more control to not have a drink while group riding than to give in so as to have a "good time" and put others lives at risk.
-If you think you need to have that drink on a ride then don't ride with the group afterwards, or if its something you feel you have to do all the time, then finding another group that does drink and ride might be better for you.
+They didn't continue on with the group afterward though.
+It's my opinion that it takes more control to not have a drink while group riding than to give in to have a "good time" and put others' lives at risk.
+If you think you need to have that drink on a ride then don't ride with the group afterward.
+If it's something you feel you have to do all the time, then finding another group that does drink and ride might be better for you.
 There are plenty of groups that don't care and would be glad to have another party-er on board.
 My wife and I have no problem having a wonderful day of riding without the need to involve alcohol.
 It's also considerate, respectful, and responsible towards your HOG family not to drink and ride.